dask/dask/docs/source/quickstart.rst

         Expr=df

      :func:`from_pandas` can be used to create a Dask DataFrame from the pandas version.
-Dask also offers :ref:`IO-connectors <label_dataframe-io-api>` to read and write data from most common data sources.
+Dask also offers :ref:`IO-connectors <dataframe-io-api>` to read and write data from most common data sources.

      The DataFrame API is almost identical to the pandas API.
 We can use normal pandas